Menu

 Verdict: Use Caution

 Yes.
-A 2025 study found PFAS in commercially available food-contact paper products like burger wrappers and bakery bags.
+A 2026 study found PFAS in several commercially available food-contact paper products, including short-chain PFAS used in coating materials.

 What the research says